giuliocandre/dvwa-lamp/README.md

 DVWA LAMP container
 =================

 This definitely isn't for production.
 I've bundled DVWA with the tutum/lamp docker container.
-At this time, you have to manually update the sql root user password to p@ssw0rd or the database won't create correctly.
-I'll fix that soon.
-If you have any issues in the meantime, make sure you update the password and kill all instances of mysqld, including the ones spawned as a subprocess of /bin/sh.
-They'll automatically restart and you're ready to go.

-I'm considering changing DVWA to use the admin user created in the startup script, but I don't fully understand what that will impact yet.
-Updates to come soon...
+To run, clone the repo and build the container, naming it whatever you want.
+I don't intend to upload this to the Docker repository yet, but maybe at some future date.

 Usage
 -----